 Edit, Edit, Edit!

 My first draft was seriously messy.
 Yours will be too.
 That's okay!
-Read it through, make notes on character development, plot holes, or weak points, pacing, etc. Don't worry about punctuation, grammar or other little details.
-That is a last step thing.
-After you've re-read, then open a fresh document and start writing draft two!
+Read it through, make notes on character development, plot holes, or weak points, pacing, etc. Don't worry about punctuation, grammar, or other little details.
+That is a last-step thing.
+After you've re-read, open a fresh document, copy in your first draft, and start writing draft two!
 If I didn't like a chapter, I rewrote it completely instead of revising it.
 No point trying to put lipstick on a pig.
 After draft two, it's time for the next step.
 Print a copy and . . .

 Now, Edit Again!